 Please select your language.

-The Argo plant produces the first chicken pâté, as a by-product of the production of soup concentrates.
-The 100-gramme pâté tin was then not yet known by its existing name, it was made of white metal and recognised by its lithographed white-green napkin.
+The Argo plant produces the first chicken pâté as a by-product of soup concentrate poduction.
+The 100-gram pâté tin was not yet known by its existing name, it was made of white metal and recognised by its lithographed white-green label.

 Planning of new packaging of 35 g portions of pâté in aluminium pots.
 This is the first portion packaging of pâté in Yugoslavia, and the start of turkey pâté production.
 The majority of the production process is manual.

 Raw meat is cleaned and cooked in pressure cookers.
 After cooling, the meat is deboned by hand and the pâté mix is prepared in a 200-litre cutter.
 The cutter is simultaenously connected to a reservoir for the production line, which includes a machine for shaping the aluminium pots for 35 g of pâté and filling and sealing of pots.

 After cleaning, tins are filled and sealed before being sterlised.
 The aluminium pots allow us to skip the cleaning stage and go directly to sterilisation.
 Then, the 100-gram pâté pots are sent for storage quarantine and the 35-gram pots to the thermostatic warehouse.
 The tins undergo one final quality check before shipping.